February 16, 2021 7 min read

 5. Start blogging

 Unleash your inner writer and create your own blog with well-researched, in-depth blog posts — 2,000-plus words.
 Having blog content on your site is especially handy if you run an e-commerce website.
 When you are trying to get other sites to link to you, it’s easier to get them to link to a blog post than an e-commerce store; it appears less “spammy” to them and their users.
-And please, do not use content spinning — using to tweak your article just enough to trick Google into thinking it’s a separate article — or similar hacks to generate content.
+And please, do not use content spinning — using software to tweak your article just enough to trick Google into thinking it’s a separate article — or similar hacks to generate content.
 These tricks are not good for real users and, therefore, not good for SEO in the long run.

 6. Consider guest posting